Wadi Araba Border Crossing

 Travelling in Israel and Beyond

-Indeed, in the last ten years, there has been an explosion of interest in tours to Petra - it’s an archaeological/historical/geological/engineering wonder, that’s for sure, and with it being reasonably close to Israel, there’s no reason not to take a couple of days to travel there and experience one of the seven new Wonders of the World.
+Indeed, in the last ten years, there has been an explosion of interest in Petra Tours - it’s an archaeological/historical/geological/engineering wonder, that’s for sure, and with it being reasonably close to Israel, there’s no reason not to take a couple of days to travel there and experience one of the seven new Wonders of the World.
+No wonder so many people are looking for a Tel Aviv-to-Petra Tour or affordable tours to Petra from Jerusalem.

 Travelling to Jordan Overland